 The Deering Estate provides a unique gateway to cultural and ecological exploration in Miami alongside a beautiful, natural setting for a variety of experiences.
 Enjoy a peaceful visit, view one of our many inspiring art and history exhibits, tour the historic homes, pack a picnic, visit one of our artist in resident studios, or simply take a walk along the boat basin located on Biscayne Bay.

-For the more adventurous visitor, take a guided trail tour of the lush natural areas or enjoy canoe tours, bird and butterfly walks, or night hikes.
+For the more adventurous visitor, take a guided trail tour of the lush natural areas or enjoy regularly scheduled kayak tours, bird and butterfly walks, or night hikes.
 Learn more about the indigenous people and natural habitats of Florida as well as the many endangered species that frequent the property.

 Admission is purchased upon entry, located at the Main Gate on SW 72 Avenue.